Specifying data types

 Technical and interaction data

-data type behaves differently compared to all others.
-This data permission can only be optional, but unlike other optional data collection options the user has the opportunity to enable or disable this during the installation flow.
-In Figure 1 above, this choice is available in the optional settings section of the installation prompt.
+The technicalAndInteraction data type behaves differently from all other data types.
+This data permission must be optional, but unlike other optional data collection options, the user can turn this permission on or off during the installation flow.
+This choice is available in the optional settings section of the extension installation prompt.

 No data collection